 Atlanta Bicycle Accident Lawyer

 We have represented a number of people around the Atlanta, Georgia area who have been seriously injured as a result of bicycle accidents.
-If you have been injured while on your bike, you may need a bike accident attorney in Atlanta.
+If you have been injured while on your bike, you may need an Atlanta bicycle accident lawyer.

 Usually, collisions occur between cars or trucks and bicyclists in the metropolitan Atlanta area, resulting in severe injury to the individuals on the bike.
 Often, drivers of cars and trucks turn left in front of bicyclists or side-swipe them, causing the person on the bike to be thrown to the ground.
 Bicyclists usually suffer orthopedic injuries, like broken arms or legs.
 Occasionally, we see brain and head injuries from these collisions even when bicycle helmets are used.